 Advances in technology, including the cloud, are also helping organizations sync delivery channels and create a more unified experience—including hand-offs across devices.
 Dedicated mobile data analytics tools can provide powerful insights into trends and patterns, Tenbuuren said.
 These tools also can help businesses optimize the delivery of notifications and content.

-“If you know a person is coming to your app once a month, you probably want to approach the person differently than someone who comes to the app every day,” he told CMO by Adobe.
+“If you know a person is coming to your app once a month, you probably want to approach the person differently than someone who comes to the app every day,” he told CMO.com.
 “The last thing you want to do is become a nuisance and have the person shut you off or delete your app because you are bombarding them with messages and notifications they don’t want.”

 Tracking fast-moving mobility trends is critical.
 Adobe’s Woods suggested that businesses stay focused on what’s really important: delivering simplicity and value to customers, business partners, employees, and others.
 This means being aware of emerging technologies and how they increasingly intersect with mobility—and offer opportunities to create faster and better ways to do things.
 It also means understanding how users act and react in apps and other mobile environments.